EBITDA Coverage Ratio

 |Times Interest Earned =||3,857,143||= 3.86|

-EBITDA coverage ratio of 1.78 means that the company can safely pay off its periodic debt repayment obligations.
-However, it is below the industry average.
+EBITDA coverage ratio of 1.78 means that the company can safely pay off its periodic interest payment, debt principal repayment and lease payment obligations.
+However, the ratio is not as good as the industry average.

 Times interest earned ratio of 3.86 tells that the company has the capacity to pay almost 4 times the current interest expense, and it is better than the industry average.